geoportti/geospatial-challenge-camp/source/tabs/theme.rst

 Sub-themes
 ============

-Get to know deeply the sub-themes and the problems you can solve under the umbrella of **Health and Wellbeing**
+Get to know deeply the sub-themes and the problems you can solve under the umbrella of **Sustainable Mobility and Transportation**

 .. raw:: html